HelloCho/StudingEnglish/Assignment_2.md

 This is becasuse, I know well aware of roads and attractions.

-Second, I have to recall memory.
+Second, I can recall memory.

 To be specific, when i visit places again,

-i will bring back good memory.
+it will bring back good memory.

 As a result, i can recommend someone many attractions